 "Activism through Culture"

-What is the inspiration behind for the Paris New York Heritage Festival?
+What is the inspiration behind The Paris New York Heritage Festival?

-After twenty plus years of promoting various artists including; George Clinton, James Brown, Boosty Collins, and many more artists, it occurred to Benjamin that artists of all backgrounds were not represented equally in the music industry.
-Thus, the festival emerged after Benjamin saw a gap in representation and decided to create a space for artists of all musical styles and ages to enjoy music together.
+After twenty plus years of promoting various artists including George Clinton, James Brown, Boosty Collins, and many more; it occurred to Benjamin that artists of all backgrounds were not being equally represented within the music industry.
+Thus, the festival emerged after Benjamin saw this gap in representation and decided to create a space for artists of all musical styles and ages to enjoy music together.